liangzifei/MRH-Net/Train_Data/readme.md

-# Example of prepared training data examples
+# Example of prepared training data
+## Generated from MRH_trainingG.m